 FFM began in 2001 as an educational resource for issues in the food system.
 As the local food movement grew in Kalamazoo, FFM honed in on creating food and garden based experiential education for local youth.
 In 2007, FFM partnered with Woodward School for Technology and Research.
 In collaboration with various local educators and partners, the existing garden was transformed into an outdoor classroom where students apply in-class learning as they develop important life skills and connect with the natural world.

-Summer Garden Hours at Woodward
+Summer Garden Hours

 In the Garden